tudorscanner/slate/source/includes/_referrals.md

 # Referrals

-The referral service is used to provide partner redirects to Skyscanner pages based to provided request parameters.
+The referral service is used to provide partner redirects to Skyscanner pages based on provided request parameters.
 It can redirect to different pages within Skyscanner based on the provided {pagetype} parameter (for the full list of page types and examples see below).